nfdykes/clic/docs/policies/accessibility.rst

 * navigate the site using just a keyboard or using speech recognition software
 * listen to the content using a screen reader

-If you wish to contact us about the accessibility of the CLiC website please email us at clic@contacts.birmingham.ac.uk
+If you wish to contact us about the accessibility of the CLiC website please email us at [TODO]

-This statement was last reviewed on 9th July 2020.
+This statement was last reviewed on [TODO]